jasonbaker/envbuilder/source/index.rst

 * **parcels** - These are the parcels to be installed in the order they are to be installed.
 This is a list delimited by commas.

-* **requires** - This is a list of packages that will be easy_installed into the virtualenv when setup is run.
-If the -U flag is passed in to setup, these will be upgraded.
+* **requirements** - This is a list of all pip requirements files to be used in the project.
+This defaults to 'requirements.txt', (note the comma; it's a list containing only requirements.txt).

 DEFAULT
 +++++++++++++++++++++